-A frequently used approach in machine learning is to "calibrate" these noisy estimated probabilities by fitting a monotonic function to smooth/transform them (see, for example, Niculescu-Mizil and Caruana, 2005).
-Common transformations include running a logistic regression on these probabilities to connect them to the known default outcomes in the training dataset ("sigmoid calibration"), and searching across the space of monotonic functions to find the best fit function connecting the noisy estimates with the true values ("isotonic regression calibration").
-In our empirical work, we employ isotonic regression calibration to translate the predicted classifications into probability estimates.
+A frequently used approach in machine learning is to use an approach called "calibration," in which noisy estimated probabilities are refined/smoothed by fitting a monotonic function to transform them (see, for example, Niculescu-Mizil and Caruana, 2005).
+Common transformations include running a logistic regression on these probabilities to connect them to the known default outcomes in the training dataset ("sigmoid calibration"), and searching across the space of monotonic functions to find the best fit function connecting the noisy estimates with the true values ("isotonic regression calibration").31 In our empirical work, we employ isotonic regression calibration to translate the predicted classifications into probability estimates.
 In the online appendix, we provide more details of this procedure, and discuss how this translation affects the raw estimates in the Random Forest model.